jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 In Next.js 6, a new extension file, `_app.js`, can be added to a Next.js 6 app within the `pages` directory to provide better extensibility that allows hooking into the runtime lifecycle and data fetching.
 Check out some case studies it enables:

-**1. Better Error handling**––In Next.js, you can use the React `componentDidCatch` component method to handle exceptions.
+* **Better Error handling**––In Next.js, you can use the React `componentDidCatch` component method to handle exceptions.
 However, the logic is best placed in `_app.js`.
 Check out the example below:

 _pages/_app.js_